What is a trademark Power of Attorney?

 - Responding to an Office Action in Madrid-based application where there is no prior US attorney of record;

-- Responding to an Office Action of a pro se applicant who did not use a US attorney to file application.
+- Responding to an Office Action of a pro se applicant who filed the trademark application themselves.

 Who can sign a trademark Power of Attorney?

-For foreign companies, a POA for a US trademark application or registration may not be signed a foreign attorney.
-Other examples of unauthorized signers may include:
+For foreign companies, a POA for a US trademark application or registration may not be signed by a foreign attorney.
+Other examples of unauthorized signers may include a:

-- person who is not a US lawyer signing as “attorney for applicant” or “attorney at law”
+- person who is not a US lawyer signing as “attorney for applicant” or “attorney at law”; or

 How is a POA different from a trademark declaration or verification?